eneskemalergin/DataScienceLab/README.md

 - Preprocessing numerical features
 - Scale the data and split it to train and test set
 - Classifier examples
-- Hyperparemeter Optimization - Grid search
+- Hyperparameter Optimization - Grid search
 - Confusion Matrix

 ## Week 2 - End to end classification